codatio/codat-docs/docs/integrations/accounting/pandle/accounting-pandle-setup.md

 5. Use the Link URL to connect your Pandle account.
    - When Link opens, select _PANDLE_, and then select _Continue to Pandle_.
    - Log in to your Pandle account.
-   - Authorise access to your account details.
+   - Authorize access to your account details.
 6. Make sure that any data you've set up in your Pandle account is displayed in Codat portal for your test company.